 This action was completed during the year.
-The Council formally agreed to opt in to the national scheme for appointing auditors to local authorities for 2018/19.
+The Council formally adopted a new policy and strategy in October 2017.

 5.3 In concluding this year's review of the Council's internal control arrangements a small number of improvements have been identified to strengthen our governance framework.
 An action plan to address these matters will be produced and this will be subject to regular monitoring by the Council's Accounts and Audit Committee as appropriate.
-The aim is to conclude these matters during the 2017/18 financial year.
+The aim is to conclude these matters during the 2018/19 financial year.

-Issue No. Issue Identified Source of Evidence Summary of Action Proposed 1 The scale of savings required over the medium term represents a significant challenge for the Council.
+Issue No. Issue Identified Source of Evidence Summary of Action Proposed 1.
+Moving from an Executive and Leader model of governance to a Committee system of governance In May 2017 the Council formally resolved to change its governance arrangements and revert from an Executive model to a committee based system.
+To ensure all elements of the governance framework are updated to reflect the new arrangements which come in to force following the annual meeting of Council in May 2018 (e.g. revisions to the Constitution, replacement of the Executive with a Policy and Resources Committee) 2.
+The scale of savings required over the medium term represents a significant challenge for the Council.
 There is a need to prioritise resources effectively and identify detailed savings options for the Council to consider as part of a strategy to achieve a balanced budget over the medium term.
-Review of the Council's Medium- term Financial Plan - identified as a key strategic risk for the Council Work has already begun to develop savings proposal for the period 2018/21 as part of the development of the Council's Financial Strategy and Medium Term Financial Plan.
+Review of the Council's Medium- term Financial Plan - identified as a key strategic risk for the Council Work has already begun to develop savings proposal for the period 2019/22 as part of the development of the Council's Financial Strategy and Medium Term Financial Plan.
 This work will also consider our arrangements for prioritising resources and maintaining organisational resilience.
-Reports will be considered by the Executive.
-2 Need to ensure effective arrangements in place for the implementation of the General Data Protection Regulations (GDPR) in May 2018 GDPR will apply in the UK from May 2018 Review, analyse actions required and develop appropriate implementation plan and actions to ensure compliance by May 2018.
+Reports will be considered by the Policy and Resources Committee.
 3 Disaster Recovery - review and testing of local arrangements including designated recovery site.
-Proposals to transfer Colne Town Hall to Colne Town Council will impact on the availability of current designated recovery site Determine and implement testing of specific recovery plans and confirm any revised arrangements for an alternative recovery site if this is required.
-4 Development of an electronic records management system Forms part of a project to develop and implement a new Staff Intranet Develop an electronic records management policy by October 2016 5 Update required to the Council's Risk Management Policy and Strategy Current documents are dated and need updating Update and submit for approval a revised Risk Management Policy and Strategy.
+The transfer of Colne Town Hall to Colne Town Council completed during 2017 and impact son the availability of the current designated recovery site Determine and implement testing of specific recovery plans and confirm any revised arrangements for an alternative recovery site if this is required.
+This will include consideration of mutual aid arrangements with neighbouring councils.
+4 Development of an electronic records management system Forms part of a project in response to GDPR Complete an electronic records management policy by September 2018